-As a prosecutor, Stewart handled a wide variety of cases including homicides and violent crimes but he specialized in prosecuting and investigating crimes of sexual violence perpetrated against adults and children, as well as cases of physical child abuse, child exploitation, domestic violence, and elder abuse.
-He received numerous commendations for his tireless efforts on behalf of victims and courtroom successes.
+Prior to joining Laffey, Bucci & Kent, Stewart served as assistant chief of the Trials Division in the Montgomery County District Attorney’s Office.
+As a prosecutor, he handled a wide variety of cases including homicides and violent crimes.
+He specialized in prosecuting and investigating crimes of sexual violence perpetrated against adults and children, as well as cases of physical child abuse, child exploitation, domestic violence, and elder abuse.
+He received numerous commendations for his tireless efforts on behalf of victims and for courtroom successes.

 Stewart has demonstrated a track record of fierce and passionate advocacy on behalf of individuals who have been injured or harmed.
-Whether a person has suffered emotional or physical injuries as a victim of crime or has been hurt through the negligence of others, he treats every case the same with the goal of achieving justice for his client.
+Whether a person has suffered emotional or physical injuries as a victim of a crime or has been hurt through the negligence of others, he treats every case the same with the goal of achieving justice for his client.